TREVOR's Hat Parade!

 It was completely falling apart.
 And so as to not disappoint some hitchhiker guy that I'll never, ever see again, I went down to our local yarn store and bought some matching embroidery floss and spent hours and hours during boring lectures and classes weaving it back together.

-In the inset at right, you can see a close up of the work I had to do to make it wearable.
+e inset at right, you can see a close up of the work I had to do to make it wearable.
 I actually enjoyed the handwork.
 I'd never done anything like it before, and it was kinda fun to see if I could make it all blend in.
 I think I had modest success.

 So, after all that work, I began wearing this desperate thing that summer.
 A week later, I tossed it on the floor of my truck.
 One day later a passenger got his bag caught on it and ripped the other side all apart.
 And since I wasn't going to spend any more time on it, you get to see this side.